Sylkadi/BrutalCompanyMinus/README.md

 `Spawn Chance Multiplier`: A **scale** that multiplys the spawn rate.

+`Inside Spawn Chance Additive`: This will add to all keyframes for the insideSpawn animation curve.

+`Outside Spawn Chance Additive`: This will add to all keyframes for the outsideSpawn animation curve.

 `Spawn Cap Multiplier`: A **scale** that multiplys the spawn caps, this allows for a higher maximum amount of enemies to spawn outside and inside.

 `Additional Inside Max Enemy Power`: A **scale** that adds to the inside max enemy power count.